 MCP (Model Context Protocol) lets AI models call external tools natively.
 Instead of prompt-engineering an LLM to output JSON that some wrapper parses, MCP defines a standard interface: the model sees available tools, their parameters, and their return types.
 It calls them like functions.
-These 8 servers give Claude Code access to everything from sending emails to analyzing audio to trading crypto -- all running on local hardware with no external service dependencies.
+These 8 servers give MCP-capable clients access to everything from sending emails to analyzing audio to trading crypto -- all running on local hardware with no external service dependencies.

 Before MCP, giving an AI tools meant writing custom JSON parsers, building wrapper scripts, and hoping the model's output matched your expected format.
 MCP standardizes this.
 The model sees a typed tool interface -- name, description, parameter schema, return type.
 It calls the tool.
 The server executes it.
 The result comes back structured.